duri12/AdSniper/README.md

-# adblocker +
+# AdSniper
-adblocker + is  An adblocker that runs as a proxy server!
+AdSniper is  An adblocker that runs as a proxy server!
 (And works on HTTPS connections.)

 Use this to block ads on your mobile device, or just monitor its traffic and change it ..